-The TopCo Board has established the TopCo Remuneration Committee to assist in discharging the duties relating to determining, agreeing and developing the general policy on remuneration for all Group companies.
+The MLT Board has established the Remuneration Committee to assist in discharging the duties relating to determining, agreeing and developing the general policy on remuneration for all Group companies.

 The Boards of Directors for MLL, MLAS and MLG share a common membership containing a majority of independent non-executives, ensuring they are independent of the other Group Boards.
-MLG's Board is supported by the ARC, the Investment Committee and the Information Security Oversight Committee ("ISOC").
-The ARC also acts on behalf of the Boards of TopCo, MLL and other Group companies; the Investment Committee also acts on behalf of MLL's Board.
+MLG's Board is supported by the Audit Risk & Compliance Committee ("ARC"), the Investment Committee, the Information Security Oversight Committee ("ISOC") and the Unit Linked Principles and Practices Committee ("ULPP").
+The ARC also acts on behalf of the Boards of MLT, MLL and other Group companies; the Investment Committee and ULPP also act on behalf of MLL's Board.

 The Group is committed to a strong control environment and operates a three line of defence model in the management of its risks.
 The first line of defence is the responsibility of the owners and managers of the risks associated with the day-to-day business activities.
-The second line of defence are the risk and compliance functions in providing oversight and assurance of the first line of defence.
+The second line of defence is the risk and compliance functions in providing oversight and assurance of the first line of defence.
 The third line of defence is internal audit and tests the effectiveness of the control environment.
-Therefore clearly defined roles and responsibilities are apportioned across the directors and senior management team, reflecting also the Senior Managers and Certification Regime introduced in December 2018.
+Therefore, clearly defined roles and responsibilities are apportioned across the directors and senior management team.